jjedele/g4db/MAP_REDUCE.md

 ## Limitations of the Current Implementation

-- Final results are aggregated on the master which is a severe bottleneck.
+- Final results are aggregated on the master, which is a severe bottleneck.
   Concretely this means that we support only operations that reduce very strongly, e.g. sales by country.
   Operations with larger intermediate key sets like e.g. frequently bought item sets could be problematic.
   The better solution would be combining the final results for each key on the node